Suspect caught in fatal shooting of 3 U.Va. football players

 Coach: Slain Virginia football players ‘were all good kids’

 CHARLOTTESVILLE, Va.
-(AP) — Three University of Virginia football players killed in an on-campus shooting were remembered Monday by head football coach Tony Elliott as “all good kids.”
+(AP) — Three University of Virginia football players killed in an on-campus shooting are being remembered by head football coach Tony Elliott as “incredible young men with huge aspirations and extremely bright futures.”
 Devin Chandler, Lavel Davis Jr., and D’Sean Perry were returning from a class trip Sunday night when authorities say they were killed by a fellow student.
 The young men were athletes who’d been journeying through varying periods of transition in their college football careers.
 One was bouncing back from a season-ending injury.
 Another had changed positions on the team.
 And yet another had recently transferred in from the University of Wisconsin.

 Allen’s turnover troubles beginning to sink Buffalo Bills

 ORCHARD PARK, N.Y.
 (AP) — Josh Allen’s turnover troubles have raised a concern for a Buffalo Bills team that’s lost two straight and tumbled out of the AFC lead.
 The fifth-year starter was once again lamenting how he has to be more careful with the ball after his three turnovers opened the door for the Minnesota Vikings to erase a 17-point third-quarter deficit in a 33-30 overtime win on Sunday.
 If Allen’s concerns sound familiar, they are.
 He’s said much of the same thing following his two previous outings.
 Allen enters Monday leading the NFL with 10 interceptions, with six of them coming in his past three games.

 North Carolina, Gonzaga are 1-2 atop AP Top 25 men’s poll